hchia93/cpp-practice/README.md

 # cpp-practice
-This is a workspace specifically to test out implementation of some cpp standard to understand them better.
+A cpp practice or implementation test ground.
+If you discover some interesting patterns or class implementation, mimic them and push them in this repository.

-Each files should be stand alone.
-Run it with online C++ compiler.
+Each files in `.../src/` should contains their `int main()` functions.